 Studies of human cooperative behaviour in many different contexts have clearly established that the hope of future cooperation plays an important role in reinforcing cooperation in the present.
 It is known that people cooperate more when they interact frequently, when they have the means of telling whether others have cheated, and when the gains are large from cooperation as opposed to going it alone.
-These factors have proved important in such diverse contexts as military engagements, care of the environment, and the effectiveness with which local political institutions respond to the needs of the population50.
-There used, however, to be much controversy about whether people also have an instinct for reciprocity (a reaction to how they have been treated in the past independently of the prospects for future collaboration).
+These factors have proved important in such diverse contexts as military engagements, care of the environment, and the effectiveness with which local political institutions respond to the needs of the population for reciprocity (a reaction to how they have been treated in the past independently of the prospects for future collaboration).
 It was thought to be impossible to disentangle one motive from the other when almost all human interaction involves a seamless transition from past involvements to future anticipations.